11 interesting approaches to guest checkout design

 Different approaches to guest checkout

-While the option is the same; entering checkout without having to register first, there are a variety of approaches to guest checkout from retailers.
+While the end result is the same (entering checkout without having to register first), there are a variety of approaches to guest checkout for retailers to choose from.

-Some push a bit harder for registration, others seem to be intent on removing as many barriers and the amount of ‘work’ customers need to do.
+Some push a bit harder for registration, others seem to be intent on removing as many barriers as possible for customers.

 LEGO